Skip to main content

 Learning outcomes

-• Utilise specific research and technical skills to strategically develop and implement project management strategies and solutions that are responsive to complex, sustainable and economic theories and enhance project value, delivery and governance.
+You will learn to apply appropriate technical skills and research methodologies to your professional practice, provide strategic project management advice, utilise leadership skills and guide the implementation of projects across diverse project management contexts.
+These skills will enable you to develop and implement strategies and solutions that are responsive to complex, sustainable and economic theories and enhance project value, delivery and governance.

 Career outcomes